 While caffeinated beverages may give you an extra energy boost, they’re also often full of excessive calories, fat and sugar.
 If you feel like you need caffeine to get your morning started, choose a simple straight coffee or black tea and skip the sweet additions.
 Plus, by avoiding the break room to constantly refill your cup, you’ll also skip the temptation of the aforementioned goodies.

 Instead of consuming cup after cup of coffee, switch to water after you brush off the sleepiness.
 Water has no calories and is essential to staying healthy.
 It’s recommended that people drink 64 ounces of water each day (that’s about 1.9 liters), but some of that water is absorbed through high water content foods, like fruits and veggies.
-You can make an effort to stay hydrated throughout the day by keeping a water bottle at your desk.
+You can make an effort to stay hydrated throughout the day by keeping a water bottle at your desk and making frequent trips to the office water cooler.
 As an added bonus, you’ll find that you’re less likely to want to snack when you have water in your stomach.
 It helps trick your body into feeling full.

 Make the First Move